fsprojects/FSharpLint/docs-gen/markdown/Binding.md

 ### Analyser Settings

-`Enabled` - A boolean property that can enable and disable this analyser.
+`enabled` - A boolean property that can enable and disable this analyser.
 (Default true)

 ### Rules